Select Department

 Acoustic Foam placement soundproof

+The optimal placement of panels will maximise their effectiveness and help to soundproof a room cheaply by minimising the number of panels you need.
 The easiest and most effective method for finding the ideal positioning for your panels is by using the mirror trick, with the help of a friend!
-How do you do this you ask?
-Well, it’s actually quite simple!
+How do you do this, you ask?
+Well, it’s quite simple!

 • Sit in your listening position